-As of January 2017, the State Board of Education approved updated state regulations for the high school graduation assessments requirements in both English Language Arts (ELA) and Mathematics for Classes of 2016 through 2021, and beyond.
+As of May 2017, the State Board of Education approved updated state regulations for the high school graduation assessments requirements in both English Language Arts (ELA) and Mathematics for Classes of 2016 through 2021, and beyond.

 Students graduating as members of the classes of 2016 through 2019 can meet graduation assessment requirements through a variety of ways, including:

 (1) Achieving passing scores on certain PARCC assessments;

 (2) Achieving certain scores on alternative assessments such as the SAT, ACT, or Accuplacer; or